hariharanc/KotlinBasic/function.md

 **7.Function Scope**<br/>
 **i.
 Member Functions**<br/>
-      Member functions are functions which are defined inside a class or an object.
+      Member functions are functions which are defined inside a class or an object.<br/>
 **ii.Local/Nested Functions**<br/>

       fun funAvrg(a:Int,b:Int):Double{